CelIsDividing/CelIsDividing/README.md

 * I spend a lot of time debugging things that worked yesterday
 * Stack Overflow is basically my second home
 * I enjoy building random side projects
-* Currently learning more about backend and full-stack development
+* Currently learning more about penetration testing and full-stack development